Posted on 11/4/2015 in Digital Marketing

 So most of the traditional or event marketers out there are calling BS on the title, but in the next couple of paragraphs, I want to talk you through why I believe the ROI in trade shows comes mostly from the digital marketing surrounding participation.
 I also want to do a little bragging about how a relatively young digital marketing agency (ahem) is winning awards amongst brands like Dell, Education Dynamics, Danaher Corporation and Canon, so please forgive me if I am a little proud of my team.

 The truth about modern trade shows and conferences is that a lot of the people who attend are influencers who are not really focused on business as much as the break they are getting from their day job to attend.
 This makes what you do before, during, and after the show the best opportunity for you to make these shows a success.

-The attribution and versatility of Digital Media gives you the best opportunity to collect data necessary to prove the impact, engagement and market penetration to those who hold you accountable to the spend to get you and your team there (or create the opportunity to go back).
+The attribution and versatility of Digital Media give you the best opportunity to collect data necessary to prove the impact, engagement and market penetration to those who hold you accountable for the spend to get you and your team there (or create the opportunity to go back).